zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartXAxisItem.md

 ## Methods

 ### axisCrossingValue
 Value at which the Y axis crosses this axis.
-(Only for object)Value indicies at which the Y axes cross the value axis.
+(Only for object)Value indices at which the Y axes cross the value axis.
 (Only for array)Date at which the Y axis crosses this axis.
-(Only for date)Note: Specify a value greater than or equal to the axis maximum value to denote the far end of the axis.
+(Only for date)

 #### Returns
 `\Kendo\Dataviz\UI\ChartXAxisItem`